 Next, there is WordPress hosting, which also has three different plans.

-As we have discussed earlier, the cheapest one is pretty underwhelming in terms of advanced features.
+As we have discussed earlier, the cheapest plan of Namecheap is pretty underwhelming in terms of advanced features.
 However, you pay for it less than $4 per month, which is still pretty good if you do not require professional tools.